Skip to Content

 Winter-Hardy in Zones 9 to 11 can be treated as annuals in colder climates.

 Elephant ears have a bland foliage color but an interesting foliage shape.
-The broad leaf of this plant resembles an elephant’s ears.
+The broad leaves of this plant resemble an elephant’s ears.

 These plants thrive in shady, damp corners.
 If you live where the ground does not freeze during the winter, they will return from tubers every year.